-Authorization: The Bonds are issued pursuant to Title 7 of the General Statutes of Connecticut, as amended, and resolutions approved by the voters at referendums held on March 28, 2013 and October 10, 2013, as described herein.
+Authorization: The Bonds are issued pursuant to Title 7 of the General Statutes of Connecticut, as amended, and resolutions approved by the voters at referendum held on July 8, 2014, as described herein.

-Land Acquisition - 36 Lynde Street: The Town approved, at a referendum held on March 28, 2013, an appropriation and bond authorization in the amount \$1,600,000 to finance the purchase and design costs related to the use of all or part of a certain parcel containing approximately 3.809 acres and commonly known as 36 Lynde Street, Old Saybrook, CT for a Town Police Facility.
+The Preserve Acquisition: The Town approved, at a referendum held on July 8, 2014, an appropriation and bond authorization in the amount of \$3,000,000 to finance the purchase of approximately 926 acres of land within the Town and 4 acres within the Town of Westbrook and all improvements located thereon, consisting of a portion of the approximately 1,000 acres of property commonly known as The Preserve.